Cinematheque de Saint-Etienne: Collaborations

 The Cinematheque works in collaboration with the theatre of Saint-Etienne and other cultural associations.
 For example, it shows many films in cooperation with associations who fight against racism, homophobia, sexism, violence against women and overall discrimination.

-It participates in local festivals, such as Curieux Voyageurs, Regards sur la Culture d'Afrique, Face à Face or Ville en Partage and in national festivals, such as the Cinema du Reel, Jean Rouch or the Clermont-Ferrand International Short Film Festival.
+It participates in local festivals, such as Curieux Voyageurs, Regards sur la Culture d'Afrique, Face à Face or Ville en Partage and in national festivals, such as the Cinéma du Réel, Jean Rouch or the Clermont-Ferrand International Short Film Festival.